 Possible ways of testing the proposed hypothesis of the obliquity-dominated influence on the isotopic signature of the geological sources might be the following.
-Most direct support might be derived from a forward modelling approach in which the isotopic signature of the geological sources and the strength of the related fluxes are correlated to each other.
-This would, however, need a data-mining effort, in which fluxes and isotopic signature are spatially connected for present day.
-This approach might not generate long-time series as done here, but try to establish if fast changes in global mean $\delta^{13}C^{hypo}{rock}$ or $\delta^{13}C^{hypo}{rock}$ as suggested here, are feasible from a more process-based understanding.
-However, unknown mantel heterogeneity and unknown temporal evolution of both local fluxes and local isotopic signatures might make this to a rather challenging task.
-Frequency analysis of various weathering proxies (e.g. Vance et al., 2009; von Blanckenburg et al., 2015) obtained from sediment cores in different ocean basins might give indications if on the regional scale obliquity played a dominant role, although this would give only indirect evidence on flux strength and not on $\delta^{13}C{rock}$.
-Monitoring programmes on present day volcanoes might give a broader foundation if temporal changes in $\delta^{13}C{v}$ as observed for the Etna are an exception or the rule (Chiodini et al., 2011).
-Finally, the connection of the PGM and LGM offset in atmospheric $\delta^{13}CO_2$ and how this is related to the 405-kyr periodicity might be verified with new ice core data of atmospheric $\delta^{13}CO_2$ further back in time.
+The most direct support might be derived from a forward modelling approach in which the isotopic signature of the geological sources and the strength of the related fluxes are correlated to each other.
+This would, however, need a data-mining effort, in which fluxes and isotopic signature are spatially connected for the present day.
+This approach might not generate long time series as done here, but it tries to establish if fast changes in global mean $\delta^{13}C^{hypo}{rock}$ or $\delta^{13}C^{hypo}{v},$ as suggested here, are feasible from a more process-based understanding.
+However, unknown mantle heterogeneity and unknown temporal evolution of both local fluxes and local isotopic signatures might make this a rather challenging task.
+Frequency analysis of various weathering proxies (e.g. Vance et al., 2009; von Blanckenburg et al., 2015) obtained from sediment cores in different ocean basins might give indications if obliquity played a dominant role on the regional scale, although this would only give indirect evidence on flux strength and not on $\delta^{13}C{rock}$.
+Monitoring programmes on present-day volcanoes might give a broader foundation if temporal changes in $\delta^{13}C_v$, as observed for the Etna, are an exception or the rule (Chiodini et al., 2011).
+Finally, the connection of the PGM and LGM offset in atmospheric δ^{13} CO2, and how this is related to the 405 kyr periodicity, might be verified with new ice core data of atmospheric δ^{13} CO2 further back in time.

-435 5 Conclusions
+5 Conclusions